Sunset Heights Real Estate Guide

 Quick Facts

-- Combined Property Tax Rate: The total property tax rate is derived from several entities.
-For 2024, the primary rates are approximately: Houston ISD ($0.8683), Harris County ($0.38529), and City of Houston ($0.51919).
+- Combined Property Tax Rate Breakdown: The total property tax rate is a combination of levies from multiple entities.
+Key approximate rates include: Houston ISD ($0.8683), Harris County ($0.38529), City of Houston ($0.51919), Harris County Flood Control, Port of Houston Authority, Harris Health System, and Houston Community College.

 Overview of Sunset Heights Neighborhood